Autism Assistance Dogs

 - have severely repetitive behaviours

-There is additional criteria that parents are required to meet which is available upon application.
+Parents are required to meet additional criteria, which are available upon application.

-Please note that Guide Dogs SA only offers Austism Dog Services in South Australia at the present time due to demand.
+Please note that Guide Dogs SA/NT only offers Autism Dog Services in South Australia at the present time due to demand.

 A real sense of commitment